Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

 My name is *Deitmar* , I attend **Wake Tech Community College** and I am in my first year.
 Online classes is something new to me.
 That being the case I hope I am successful in this class.
-This is my school account, I plan to build my GITHub knowledge here.
+This is my school account, and I plan to build my GITHub knowledge here.
 My email address is dpphillotts@my.waketech.edu

 ## About Me

  I grew up in Jamaica which can be really challenging.
 I have many scars and broken bones to prove it.
 After leaving High School at age 16 I became independent , working for my first boss at a construction company.
 Her name was Bernadette Chin, she took me in as her son.
 I then missed home and resigned.
  In Jamaica most of my working years has been centered around the hotel industry.
 In between I also worked in the records department of a hospital and as a security guard for four years.
 I have three sisters, and my Mom is still alive and well.
 All here in America with me.
 My mother showed incredible determination in bringing my family and I to America, a process that took her 12 years.